abdulwassay1005-prog/Python-Projects/README.md

 # Python-Projects
-A portfolio of 10+ Python projects demonstrating skills in automation, web development, games, and machine learning
+A portfolio of 10+ Python projects demonstrating skills in automation, web development and machine learning